 Case of marine insurance storage cover

 K.S Engineering is a renowned name in the engineering industry.
-The company has a long list of clients which are spread in different parts of the world.
+The company has various clients spread across different parts of the world.
 Considering the type of risk which can arise during business operations, the company has also purchased a marine insurance policy to get financial coverage for losses.

 Last year, it won a huge contract for exporting engineering items worth Rs 50 lakh to a buyer situated in Dubai.
 The consignment left for Dubai and reached the destination port on time.
-However, at the destination, the customs authority took longer than expected for calculating the duty on the goods, and hence the goods had to be stored.
-Due to this lag, the entire consignment got delayed.
+However, the customs authority at the destination took longer than expected for calculating the duty on the goods.
+Hence they stored the goods. .
+There was a delay in entire consignment due to this lag..
 Though the buyer accepted the consignment after a delay, they asked for compensation.

 As K.S Engineering had a marine insurance policy, it approached the insurer for the claim settlement, submitted the required documents and got their compensation.
-The insurer appointed a surveyor who visited the site and found that the losses happened due to delay at custom authority and this event was beyond the control of the policyholder.
+The insurer appointed a surveyor.
+He visited the site and found that the losses happened due to delay at custom authority.
+This event was beyond the control of the policyholder.

-After scrutinising the situation, the marine insurance company agreed to settle the claim which was related to storage of goods because the situation happened due to unavoidable reasons.
+After scrutinising the situation, the marine insurance company agreed to settle the claim.
+The claim was related to storage of goods because the situation happened due to unavoidable reasons.